-Currently families with children and seniors or persons with disability or medical needs have to meet various categorically based income thresholds to qualify for Medi-Cal.
-Infants and pregnant women can qualify for Medi-Cal with family incomes of 200% of FPL or less.
-While children aged 6 to 19 and their parents must have family incomes under 100 percent of FPL to be eligible, seniors and persons with disabilities need to have an income of 133 percent of FPL or below.
-Childless adults with medical need are eligible with incomes up to 75 percent FPL.
+Currently families with children and seniors or persons with disabilities or medical needs must meet various categorically based income thresholds to qualify for Medi-Cal.
+Infants and pregnant women can qualify for Medi-Cal with family incomes of 200 percent of FPL or less.
+While children aged 6 to 19 and their parents must have family incomes under 100 percent of FPL to be eligible, seniors and persons with disabilities need to have an income of

+133 percent of FPL or below.
+Childless adults with medical need are eligible with incomes up to 75 percent of FPL.
 The ACA will raise the threshold to 133 percent of FPL and create consistency in Medicaid programs across states.
-In addition, the ACA requires the use of MAGI and expands eligibility to all individuals meeting the income requirements, including childless adults who are currently not eligible.
+In addition, the ACA requires the use of MAGI (Modified Adjusted Gross Income - see section 4.4 for details on calculating MAGI) and expands eligibility to all individuals meeting the income requirements, including childless adults who are currently not eligible.
 However, in order to maintain existing programs and to calculate federal matching contributions, both "old" and "new" Medicaid eligibility criteria will be used to evaluate eligibility for the programs in each state.
 Despite that administrative detail, the intent of the law is to make everyone who earns a family income of 133 percent of FPL or lower eligible for Medicaid, regardless of age, health status, or family type.